Internal Revenue Code: Internal Revenue Code of 1986

 (2) to the Internal Revenue Code of 1986 shall include a reference to the provisions of law formerly known as the Internal Revenue Code of 1954.

-Thus, the 1954 Code was renamed the Internal Revenue Code of 1986 by section 2 of the Tax Reform Act of 1986.
-The 1986 Act contained substantial amendments, but no formal re-codification.
-That is, the 1986 Code retained most of the same lettering and numbering of subtitles, chapters, subchapters, parts, subparts, sections, etc. The 1986 Code, as amended from time to time (and still published as title 26 of the United States Code), retains the basic structure of the 1954 Code.
+Thus, the 1954 Code was renamed the Internal Revenue Code of 1986 by Section 2 of the Tax Reform Act of 1986.
+The 1986 Act contained substantial amendments but no formal recodification.
+That is, the 1986 Code retained most of the same lettering and numbering of subtitles, chapters, subchapters, parts, subparts, sections, etc. The 1986 Code, as amended from time to time (and still published as Title 26 of the United States Code), retains the basic structure of the 1954 Code.